Skip to content

 Christmas Time: Visiting Santa

 Victory, our beautiful fur girl, did very well, like always!
-And, of course, Santa and his helpers remembered our beloved girls, as this is Victory’s seventh time visiting Santa and Alex’s third time visiting Santa!
-You can see Victory’s previous trips to visit Santa: here; here; here; here; here; and here.
-This is the only Santa in our area that welcomes both of our girls!
-Victory wore her light pink monogramed cardigan sweater and her holiday burgundy velvet ruff; and Alex wore an orange jacquard dress.
+And, of course, Santa and his helpers remembered our beloved girls, as this is Victory’s eighth time visiting Santa and Alex’s fourth time visiting Santa!
+You can see Victory’s previous trips to visit Santa: herehereherehereherehere, and here.
+This is the only Santa in our area that welcomes both of our girls, while also allowing me to take photographs!
+Victory wore her pink sweater, and Alex wore a coral dress.
 All proceeds from visiting Santa are donated to a local dog rescue, a very good cause near and dear to our hearts, as Biscuit and Victory are rescues.
 If you are interested, be sure to check with and visit your local pet stores to see if there is a Santa in your area that specializes in furry family members!

-A few images from Victory’s and Alex’s third visit together with Santa are shown below along with images of Victory with Santa from the previous six years!
+A few images from Victory’s and Alex’s fourth visit together with Santa are shown below, along with images of Victory with Santa from the previous seven visits, excluding 2020 and 2021, due to COVID-19.
 The time really does fly by too quickly!
 We are so grateful for our fur girl, Victory!

 Below is a video from Alex’s recent Christmas program at school.